 - Granulated Sugar.
 Adds sweetness and moisture to the cake and helps caramelize the outside of the cake, creating a nice golden color and a slight crispness to the edges.

 - Lemon Zest.
-Zesting the lemon directly into the sugar captures the lemon oil and making lemon sugar increases the flavor by releasing the oils and distributing
+Zesting the lemon directly into the sugar captures the lemon oil and the lemon sugar increases the flavor by releasing the oils and distributing the flavor throughout the cake.
+Make sure to use fresh lemons that have a shiny peel.

 - Baking Soda.
 Baking soda helps the cake to rise by enlarging the air bubbles that were created by creaming the butter and sugar.

 - Sour Cream.
-Sour cream adds fat and flavor to the cake.
-Make sure to use full fat sour cream.
+Sour cream adds fat and flavor to the cake and helps create a tender crumb.
+Make sure to use full-fat sour cream.
+The sour cream should be at room temperature, the same as the butter and eggs.

 - Kosher Salt.
 Salt elevates all the other flavors in the cake.

-Start by measuring out all your ingredients.
-Place all the dry ingredients - the cake flour, the baking soda, and the salt in a medium bowl and whisk to combine.
+Step 1: Place all the dry ingredients - the cake flour, the baking soda, and the salt in a medium bowl and whisk to combine.
+Set aside the flour mixture.

-Crack the eggs into another bowl.
+Step 2: Crack the eggs into a separate bowl.
 The easiest way to measure out the sour cream is to weigh it into a small bowl.

-Place the lemon sugar and the unsalted butter in the bowl of a stand mixer.
-With the paddle attachment beat the sugar and butter on medium speed just until the ingredients are combined.
-Increase the speed to medium-high and cream the butter and sugar until the mixture is lighter in color and looks fluffy, 8 minutes.
+Step 5: Place the lemon sugar and the unsalted butter in the bowl of a stand mixer.
+With the paddle attachment cream the butter and the sugar until the mixture is lighter in color and looks fluffy

 The sugar and butter are creamed together for this length of time because we are introducing air into the cake batter.
 This aeration when combined with the small amount of baking soda will help the cake to rise.

-Add the lemon juice and mix until just combined.
-Alternate the addition of the flour mixture and the sour cream, mixing on low to incorporate these ingredients.
+Step 7: Add the lemon juice and mix until just combined.
+Then add 1/3 of the dry ingredients and mix on low until most of it is incorporated.

-Add the cake batter to the prepared bundt pan.
-Add the batter with large spoon fulls going around the pan.
+Step 10: Spoon or pour the batter into the prepared bundt pan.
 After adding all the batter to the bundt pan, use an offset spatula to even out the batter.

+Step 12: Invert the cake onto a wire rack.
 To invert the cake place a large piece of parchment paper on top of the cake.
-Then place a cooling rack over the parchment paper and invert the cake bundt cake so the cake is on top of the parchment paper.
+Then place a cooling rack over the parchment paper and invert the cake so the cake is now on top of the parchment.

 Let the cake cool completely, about 2-3 hours, before adding the lemon glaze.

-This simple easy lemon glaze has just two ingredients:
+This simple easy lemon glaze is tart, delicious, and has just two ingredients:

 Sift the powdered sugar into a medium-sized mixing bowl.
 Add 4 tablespoons of lemon juice and stir until the glaze is smooth and fluid.

 This lemon glaze is really thick but still pourable.
-If you want a thinner glaze, add lemon juice one (1) teaspoon at a time until the desired consistency is achieved.
+For a thinner glaze, add lemon juice one teaspoon at a time until the desired consistency is achieved.

 Place the cake on a plate or cake pan and spoon or pour the glaze over the cake.
 The glaze on its own will flow down the sides of the cake creating a beautiful pattern.